Is IKEA Furniture Non-Toxic? Here’s The Truth

 Water polluted with microplastics from polyester fiber can change the overall organic structure of the soil.

 After that microplastics found in soil can enter into crops and plant life finding its way into our bodies.
-Microplastics that enter into waterways like oceans and rivers can end up in animals.
+Microplastics that enter into waterways like oceans and rivers can end up being consumed by animals.

 If those animals are eaten by us, then you guessed it, those microplastics also end up in us.